NEO

 Shanghai, Tokyo

-None Project C14 Gallery presents three artists who unveil hidden dimensions of nature and human experience.
+None Project C14 Gallery presented three artists who unveil hidden dimensions of nature and human experience.
 Yao Sun channels intense emotion through dynamic brushstrokes and enigmatic colours, crafting undulating “waves” of the cosmic unknown that evoke a deep connection between nature and the human spirit.
 Fu Yu embraces photography as both documentation and sketching, capturing overlooked scenes in monochrome to reveal the elusive order underlying everyday life.
 Weiyi Zhang employs rubbing techniques to preserve the organic textures of nature in clay, layering natural materials into intricate imprints that reflect growth and transformation over time.

 Swanfall Gallery